Lower School (TK–4th Grade)

 Students learn about farm life and raise funds for Animal Assisted Happiness.

-In preparation for Thanksgiving, students examine Pilgrims – who they were, why they came to the New World, and what they experienced once they arrived.
+In preparation for Thanksgiving, students examine the Pilgrims—who they were, why they came to the New World, and what they experienced once they arrived—as well as Native American culture and traditions.

 Rainforest Bake Sale